EN

 Debezium is a set of source connectors for Apache Kafka Connect.
 Each connector ingests changes from a different database by using that database’s features for change data capture (CDC).
 This connector can detect all the table transactions like insert, update and delete.

-In the rest of the section will explain how to create a JDBC Source connector (for confluent) for a sql-server database table.
+In the rest of the section will explain how to create a JDBC Source connector (for confluent) for a SQL-server database table.

 (Note: To create JDBC source connector first you should have a running Kafka cluster).